MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 <!-- ====================================================================== -->
 ## Debugging Media Queries

 [Media Queries](https://developer.mozilla.org/docs/Web/CSS/Media_Queries/Using_media_queries) are a way to make your web product react to changes in the configuration settings for each user.
 The most significant use case is to provide your product a different CSS layout depending on the dimensions of the viewport.

 Using separate layouts allows for a one-column layout for mobile devices and multi-column layouts when there is more screen estate available.

-If you want to debug or test the Media Queries you defined in your CSS, use the following steps.
+To debug or test the Media Queries you defined in your CSS:

 1. Open DevTools.
 To do this, you can right-click in a webpage and then select **Inspect**.